 How to Make Instant Pot Butter Chicken

-- Turn the Instant Pot to saute and allow it to heat up.
+- Turn the Instant Pot to saute, add in the butter, and allow the butter to melt as the Instant Pot heats up.

-- Once the spices have been toasted, add the chicken stock into the inner pan and use a spatula or wooden spoon to scrape up any browned bits to scrape up the browned bits from the bottom of the pan.
-This helps prevent any burn warning from occurring.
+- Add the chicken broth into the inner pan and use a spatula or wooden spoon to scrape up any browned bits off the bottom of the pan.

-- Set to cook on high pressure for 5 minutes.
+- Seal the Instant Pot and set to cook on HIGH pressure for 5 minutes.

-- Once the cooking time has elapsed, let the pressure release naturally--this keeps that chicken tender.
+- Once the cooking time has elapsed, let the pressure release naturally for at least 10 minutes.

 - Turn the Instant Pot back to saute.

 - Add the cream and saute until the sauce is just thickened, stirring constantly.
 It will only take a couple of minutes.

 Serve Instant Pot Butter Chicken with Instant Pot Rice, quinoa made in the Instant Pot, cauliflower rice, and/or Naan bread, and chopped cilantro if desired.
 You want something to soak up all that delicious sauce.

 Preparing Rice with the Butter Chicken